Man in a Fjallraven jacket by the sea with text overlay "JACKETS Shop Now

 Hunting / fieldwork Skogsö Padded / Lappland Hybrid Forest Hybrid

-Browse the full Fjällräven jackets collection or shop directly by men's jackets and women's jackets.
-For sizing, see the Fjällräven Size Guide.
+For a broader view of current options, you can browse the Fjällräven jackets collection or shop by men’s jackets and women’s jackets.

 Related reading